 Program Description

-The goal of this summer program is to provide Experiential Learning (EL) to undergraduate CSM majors.
-Students will develop skills to enhance their interest in investigative science, service learning, and internships.
-Students are expected to write a report at the end of the program.
-Each student who completes the program will receive $2,550.
-Deadline to apply is Wednesday, March 15, 2023.
+The goal of this summer program is to provide Experiential Learning (EL) to undergraduate science and mathematics majors.
+Students will develop skills to enhance their interest in undergraduate research, service learning, and internships.

 Timeframe